just-buildsystem/justbuild/doc/future-designs/computed-roots.md

 Status quo
 ----------

-As of version `1.0.0`, the `just` build tool requires a the repository configuration, including all roots, to be specified ahead of time.
+As of version `1.0.0`, the `just` build tool requires the repository configuration, including all roots, to be specified ahead of time.
 This has a couple of consequences.